antonharald/html_skeleton/README.md

 # Usage

-from anywhere in your terminal you can call now:
+From anywhere in your terminal you can call now:

 `html_skeleton your_file.html`

-And the HTML skeleton will pe printed to your terminal.
+And the HTML skeleton will be printed to your terminal.